ssuhung/Kazusa/README.md

 # Common Problem

-1. Shared Memory Not Enough or Worker of Dataloader Terminate Unexpectedly
+1. Shared memory not enough or worker of dataloader terminate unexpectedly

     Try to decrease the number of workers with parameter `--num_workers`

+2. GPU memory not enough

+    Try to decrease the batch size